ynput/ayon-documentation/website/docs/addon_houdini_artist_loader_hdas.md

 - **Time Scale**

 #### How to use LOP Import
-- Select products works the same as [generic loader](#how-to-use-generic-loader).
+- Select products works the same with [generic loader](#how-to-use-generic-loader).
-- Set `Primitive Root`, the `Presets` menu provides provides default values for building assets and shots.
+- Set `Primitive Root`, the `Presets`  menu provides default values for building assets and shots.

 ### Load Shot